 Well, get your answers here and so much more with these 100 random, fun facts that you will love to know!

-So pull up a chair, get comfortable – maybe with a hot chocolate or coffee, and enjoy this awesome list of the top one hundred most random, interesting and fun facts.
+So pull up a chair, get comfortable – and enjoy this awesome list of the top 100 most random and fun facts.